 Your Discretion, Security, and Privacy is our top priority.
 All information and transactions remain securely stored in our HIPAA compliant EMR platform.

 Your time is valuable.
 We pride ourselves in making the evaluation, recommendation, and connection to your nearest Cannabis pharmacy a single, seamless process.

-Recruited, screened, and Hand-picked personally, each of our Doctors are respected professionals licensed and practicing within the State of Connecticut who understand the efficacy and see the need for change.
+Recruited, screened, and Hand-picked personally, each of our medical marijuana Doctors in CT are respected professionals licensed and practicing within the State of Connecticut who understand the efficacy and see the need for change.

 Register with the Department of Health.
 Please allow 10 days for printing from the date you paid for your ID card and 14 days to receive it in the mail.
 Your card will be mailed to the address in your patient profile.

 Transactions will occur at the end of the doctor’s evaluation.
 For patients that do not qualify, the transaction will not be processed, and the patient will not be charged.

 Get your recommendation today and access ‘Life Change’.